madhug-nadig/articles/_posts/2017-04-23-understanding-decision-trees-learning-a-primer.md

  - When there are many missing attribute values in the dataset.
  - When _disjunctive_ descriptions are required
  - When you need to build and test fast
- - When the dataset is small is size
+ - When the dataset is small in size

 # How is a decision tree is built?